PrismarineJS/mineflayer-pathfinder/readme.md

  * `z` - Integer

 ### GoalNearXZ(x, z, range)
-Useful for finding builds that you don't have an exact Y level for, just an approximate X and Z level
+Useful for finding builds that you don't have an exact Y level for, just an approximate X and Z level.
  * `x` - Integer
  * `z` - Integer
  * `range` - Integer

 ### GoalY(y)
-Get to y level
+Get to a Y level.
  * `y` - Integer